BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 You can at any time, remit the Sales Receipts to your sales manager in order to reduce the balance owing and allow additional sales to take place in your network.

-Referring to above example, If you were to remit Nu.
+Referring to above example, If you have a Nu.
+100,000 Limit and you and your sales agents have sold Nu.100,000 worth of tickets which you have not remitted to BLL, then you could not sell any additional tickets.
+At this point, you would to remit some funds to BLL.
+I.e. if you remitted Nu.
 30,000 to BLL at this point, then the balance owing would be reduced to 70,000/100,000 and you or your sub-agents can sell another Nu.
-30,000.
+30,000 until your limit is exhausted.

 This revolving credit scheme allows us, and you, to effectively and accurately manage outstanding balances in real time.